canopas/flutter-developer-roadmap-2023/README.md

 * The application should have the ability to maintain the state of the TextField field, even after the device is rotated.
 * This means that when the user rotates the device, the TextField field should retain its previous contents, and the user should be able to continue editing the note without losing any data.

 # Navigation and Routing

 ### Practical 6
-#### Implement Basic navigation
+#### Implement Task App
 * Implement an app using two Screens - Onboard and Home Screen
 * On the onboard screen, Implement UI same as Reference
   - User should be navigate to Home screen on Tap of button
 * On the Home screen, Implement the UI same as Reference without bottom navigation bar.
   - Use dummy image for the persons.
-  - Add Floating Action Button on the screen
+  - Add Floating Action Button on the screen.
 * On tap of Floating action button, Open modal bottom sheet.
   - On the modal bottom sheet, Impleemnt UI same as Reference.
   - The user should be able to dismiss it by swiping down or on tap of close button
 * App should responsive for different resolutions.
-* You can use any images or placeholder to make UI eye-catchy
+* You can use any images or placeholder to make UI eye-catchy.
-* App should follow material guidelines
+* App should follow material guidelines.
 * Here's [UI for refrence](https://dribbble.com/shots/19021013-Dayzer-Mobile-App-Design-iOS-Android-UX-UI-Designer)

 ## Practical 7